Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 ```

 After that, we should provide the implementation of the *IStorageEngine*, *IMetadataEngine*,
 and *IQueryEngine*.
-Notice that in our implementation, we pass a reference to the *InMemoryConnector* class due to the
+Notice that, in our implementation, we pass a reference to the *InMemoryConnector* class due to the
-internal design of this class but it may not be necessary in other connectors.
+internal design of this class, but it may not be necessary in other connectors.

 ```java